presnick/ProgramsInformationPeople/_sources/IndefiniteIteration/ThewhileStatement.rst

 **Check your understanding**

-.. mchoicemf:: test_question7_2_1
+.. mchoice:: test_question7_2_1
    :answer_a: True
    :answer_b: False
-   :correct: a
    :feedback_a: Although the while loop uses a different syntax, it is just as powerful as a for-loop and often more flexible.
    :feedback_b: Often a for-loop is more natural and convenient for a task, but that same task can always be expressed using a while loop.
+   :correct: a

    True or False: You can rewrite any for-loop as a while-loop.

-.. mchoicemf:: test_question7_2_2
+.. mchoice:: test_question7_2_2
    :answer_a: n starts at 10 and is incremented by 1 each time through the loop, so it will always be positive
    :answer_b: answer starts at 1 and is incremented by n each time, so it will always be positive
    :answer_c: You cannot compare n to 0 in while loop.
 You must compare it to another variable.
    :answer_d: In the while loop body, we must set n to False, and this code does not do that.
-   :correct: a
    :feedback_a: The loop will run as long as n is positive.
 In this case, we can see that n will never become non-positive.
    :feedback_b: While it is true that answer will always be positive, answer is not considered in the loop condition.
    :feedback_c: It is perfectly valid to compare n to 0.
 Though indirectly, this is what causes the infinite loop.
    :feedback_d: The loop condition must become False for the loop to terminate, but n by itself is not the condition in this case.
+   :correct: a

    The following code contains an infinite loop.
 Which is the best explanation for why the loop does not terminate?